One of my favorite dishes during the holidays or at parties is deviled eggs.

 - Add 1 teaspoon of baking soda to the water (the sodium bicarbonate will help the eggs separate from their shells, which makes them so easy to peel) and place the pot (uncovered) on the stove.

 - Turn the heat to high and let the water come to a full rolling boil.
-Once there, let the eggs boil for one minute (I usually set a timer).
+Once there, let the eggs sit in the boiling water for one minute (I usually set a timer).

 - Once the time is up, remove the eggs from the pot and place in a bowl.
 Fill the bowl with ice and cold water.